jfoucher/jfoucher.com/_posts/2011-06-29-phing-task-to-update-twitter-status.markdown

 layout: post
 title: A Phing task to update your Twitter status
 tags: []
 excerpt: Phing, a build tool for PHP, written in PHP, allows one to do practically anything when building your project.
-Today we write a custom task to update your twitter status upon a succcessfull build
+Today we write a custom task to update your twitter status upon a succcessfull build.
 date: Wed Jun 29 14:10:00 +0200 2011
 ---
-###Phing and Twitter
+### Phing and Twitter

 I recently starting working with <a title="PHP build and deployment tool" href="http://www.phing.info">phing</a> to automate the build and deployement process for the web apps I'm building.
 I use it to compile my LESS files to CSS and minimize then, to compress and concatenate the javascript files, to optimize images using <a href="http://www.smushit.com/">smushit</a>, etc...

 I like to be able to comunicate exactly what I'm doing, and thankfully Phing has a built in task to email a message to a list of recipients, which is good, but slightly old school.
 I wanted something that would be able to integrate readily with twitter, i.e. update my status when a build was completed.
 I saw <a href="http://codeinthehole.com/archives/14-Phing-task-to-update-Twitter-status.html">this post</a>, which unfortunately uses Basic Auth.
 As you doubtless know, <a href="http://dev.twitter.com/pages/basic_auth_shutdown">Twitter deprecated this form of authentication</a>, and now asks all users to authenticate using <a href="http://dev.twitter.com/pages/basic_to_oauth">OAuth</a>.

-###Download twitterOAuth library
+### Download twitterOAuth library

 That meant I had to roll my own phing task...
 However, thanks to great work by cleverer people, doing it was quite simple.
 Using <a href="http://abrah.am/">Abraham Williams'</a> <a href="https://github.com/abraham/twitteroauth">twitteroauth</a> library means that the coding I'd have to do was greatly reduced.
 Awesome, because <a href="http://www.codinghorror.com/blog/2005/08/how-to-be-lazy-dumb-and-successful.html">I aim to be lazy</a>.

 The first step is to <a href="https://github.com/abraham/twitteroauth/tarball/master">download the twitteroauth library</a> from github.
 Extract it to a temporary folder and copy the subfolder {% highlight bash %}twitteroauth{% endhighlight %} to the folder where your fing tasks are stored (on my system it is {% highlight bash %}/usr/share/php/phing/tasks/my/{% endhighlight %}.
 Please note you might have to create the {% highlight bash %}my/{% endhighlight %} folder within {% highlight bash %}/usr/share/php/phing/tasks/{% endhighlight %}.
 You will need root privileges for these steps.

-###Register application with Twitter
+### Register application with Twitter

 Secondly, you need to <a href="https://dev.twitter.com/apps/new">register an application with twitter</a>, as you will need a consumer key and consumer secret later on.
 Please <a href="https://dev.twitter.com/apps/new">do so now</a>, and come back once you have your app data available.

-###Create the custom phing task
+### Create the custom phing task

 Next up is creating the actual task PHP class.
 Create an empty file named TwitterUpdateTask.php {% highlight bash %}sudo touch /usr/share/php/phing/tasks/my/TwitterUpdateTask.php{% endhighlight %} and open it for editing with your favorite editor.
 We'll use gedit : {% highlight bash %}gksu gedit /usr/share/php/phing/tasks/my/TwitterUpdateTask.php{% endhighlight %}